Archive for November, 2007

 Even in the depths of the British winter, ‘Brown Skin Lady’ makes me feel like the sun is setting on a warm summer’s night as I take a slug from a nice cold beer.
 With temperatures now hovering around freezing that’s no mean feat, and it’s a testament to the easy mood created by the song.
 Imagine it’s still August and ignore the winter: ‘Brown Skin Lady’ will help get you there.

 Get Money!
-Q-Tip Beat Series Part V
+Q-Tip Beat Series V

 Nas - ‘The World Is Yours’ (Q-Tip Remix)